 o Lawn looks stressed or diseased

 You may have seen fertilizers with three numbers, labeled like 10-10-10.
 Those three numbers reflect the composition of the three main nutrients in that fertilizer.
 Those numbers stand for nitrogen percentage, phosphorous percentage, and potassium percentage in that order.
 The first number, nitrogen, concentrates on green and leaf growth.
 Phosphorous is for root development, while potassium is for plant hardiness.

 You now know that you either need fertilizer twice in the fall and once in the spring, or, for warm-season grass, twice in the spring, once in the summer.
 You can mix and match the following fertilizers to meet your lawn care goals and the timeline of your lawn care regimen.

 Our 16-4-8 Liquid Lawn Food balances those three key nutrients: nitrogen, phosphate, and potassium.
 This fertilizer is perfect for the warm-season-grass fertilizer timeline, and also for that spring fertilizer for cool-grass lawns!
-Our 15-0-15 Liquid Lawn Food focuses on nitrogen and potassium.
-These nutrients, combined with humic/fulvic acid, condition the soil to move the nutrients to the plant cells with ease, so you can be sure your nutrients aren’t sitting stagnant in the soil – they are being used to strengthen and green your lawn!
+Our 15-0-15 Liquid Lawn Food focuses on nitrogen and potassium and is great for areas with phosphorus restrictions.

 This fertilizer should be applied in spring or summer and would be an effective way to bring a brown warm-season lawn back to its nourished, green state.
 Our 28-0-0 Liquid Lawn Food focuses on nitrogen.
-In this formula, 70% of the nitrogen is categorized as quick release, which stimulates growth immediately, and begins the greening process.
+In this formula, 70% of the nitrogen is categorized as quick release, which is absorbed immediately.
 The other 30% is slow release; this keeps your lawn well-fed and nourished between the three fertilizing sessions of your lawn care regimen!